daxpedda/sentry-contrib-native/README.md

 - **default-transport** - **Enabled by default**, will use `winhttp` on Windows and `curl` everywhere else as the default transport.
+- **custom-transport** - Allows you to register your own transport with the SDK to use instead of the default transports.
 - **test** - Corrects testing for documentation tests and examples.
   - Automatically sets the DSN to the `SENTRY_DSN` environment variable, no matter what is set through `Options::set_dsn`.